Trail Camera 101

 It’s also a good idea to keep the camera as scent-free as you can.
 Bears will try and eat a camera that has any food smells on it.
 I’ve had them bite the casing.
 The nose of a whitetail is so sensitive it can smell even the smallest amount of human odour.
 A simple pair of gloves will reduce the transfer of smells to a camera when you pull the SD card.

-When you check your trail cam, spend as little time as possible actually in the area you’re monitoring.
+When you check your trail cam, spend as little time as possible in the actual area you’re monitoring.
 Save the picture browsing for the truck or home computer.
 This is easier to do thanks to removable SD cards.
-Carry extra batteries as well, as sooner or later you will find them dead.
-Having a trail cam unit with dead batteries is very frustrating, but extremely common.
+Carry extra batteries as well, as sooner or later, you will find them dead.
+Having a trail cam unit with dead batteries is very frustrating but extremely common.

-Use a trail cam in one place for long enough and you will see patterns emerge.
+Use a trail cam in one place for long enough, and you will see patterns emerge.
 You’ll see deer activity increase during the rut and decrease as winter approaches.
-Since I’ve started using trail cams, there have been pics of bucks fighting, owls grabbing mice, moose rambling by, and bears sniffing the camera.
+Since I’ve started using trail cams, there have been pictures of bucks fighting, owls grabbing mice, moose rambling by, and bears sniffing the camera.
 All very cool stuff.

 Trail cameras really do open up the wilderness world in a unique and entertaining way.
 They can also potentially help you take the moose, bear, or deer of a lifetime.